Memory System

 | 1.
 Rules | .claude/rules/ | Instant | Conventions, patterns |

 All layers are searchable via the memory MCP tool.
-Layers 2-5 are indexed using full-text search (BM25) and semantic search for fast retrieval.
+Sessions are indexed into SQLite with FTS5 for fast full-text search.

 Layer 1: Rules - The Learn Tool